ernewton/firepatch/README.md

 ### Masking the object for sky subtraction

 The object is masked by the xidl routine long_objfind (xidl/Spec/Longslit/pro) which masks out a portion of the spectrum surrounding the object.
-It only masks out a box the size of the FWHM, and I found that there was a lot of object light left over in my sky image, primarily resulting in a deformation of the continuum (it was not too significant for me).
-This can be adjusted by inflating the size of the mask at lines 609-610, e.g. for a 5-sigma clip:
+It only masks out a box the size of the FWHM, and I found that there was sometimes a lot of object light left over in my sky image, primarily resulting in a (minor) deformation of the continuum.
+This can be adjusted by inflating the size of the mask at lines 609-610, e.g. for a 2-sigma clip:
 ```
-inflate = 5.D*2.3
+inflate = 2.D*2.3
 left_ind  = objstruct.xpos - $
      replicate(median_fwhm*inflate, nobj) ## replicate(1.0D, ny)/2.0D
 right_ind = objstruct.xpos + $
      replicate(median_fwhm*inflate, nobj) ## replicate(1.0D, ny)/2.0D
 ```
+It is important to verify that enough sky on either side of the masked object is left.
+Without enough sky, accurate interpolation of the sky image across the mask is not guaranteed.
+You can inspect the sky-subtracted images to verify that there are not substantial residuals at the locations of prominant emission lines (especially in the reddest order).

 ### Cross correlation in the Spextool telluric correction